worldbank/GEEST/README.md

 Dimensions, Factors and indicators included in the Analytical Framework
 :::

-The GEEST generates raw score outputs for 21 of the 23 factors outlined in the Analytical Framework.
-The factors (i) Water and Sanitation and (ii) Fragility, Conflict, and Violence are absent due to lack of data availability.
-Each of the 21 factors, dimensions, and overall aggregate scores are assessed on a scale ranging from 0 to 5.
+The GEEST generates raw score outputs for 15 factors outlined in the Analytical Framework.
+Each of the 15 factors, dimensions, and overall aggregate scores are assessed on a scale ranging from 0 to 5.

 The interpretation of these scores is thoroughly detailed in the Methodology Report: <https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099121123091527675/p1792120dc820d04409928040a279022b42>.
 Higher scores signify a more conducive environment for women to access job opportunities.
 Conversely, scores of 0 indicate a lack of supportive conditions for women to access employment opportunities.
 To enhance comprehension, the methodology further categorizes these scores into distinct 'classes,' offering a simplified approach to their interpretation, as shown in the following table: